plinder-org/plinder/README.md

     export PLINDER_ITERATION=v2 # Current iteration
     gsutil -m cp -r gs://plinder/${PLINDER_RELEASE}/${PLINDER_ITERATION}/* ~/.local/share/plinder/${PLINDER_RELEASE}/${PLINDER_ITERATION}/

-**NOTE!**: the version used for the preprint is `gs://plinder/2024-04/v1`, while the current version we plan to use for the MLSB challenge is `gs://plinder/2024-06/v2`.
+**❗NOTE**: The version used for the preprint is `gs://plinder/2024-04/v1`, while the current version and the one we plan to use for the MLSB challenge is `gs://plinder/2024-06/v2`.

 This yields the following structure, with the `systems`, `splits`, and `index/annotation_table.parquet` being most important for direct usage and the rest containing useful annotations and medadata.